Top-pair production and decay at NLO matched with parton showers: Introduction

 The differential cross section for the on-shell production of $t\bar{t}$ pairs at NLO has been available for a long time~\cite{Mangano:1991jk}, and has been implemented as NLO calculations matched to a parton shower generator (NLO+PS from now on) in the \MCatNLO{} framework~\cite{Frixione:2003ei}, and in the \POWHEG{} framework~\cite{Frixione:2007nw}.
 In both these NLO+PS implementations, the top decay is treated in an approximate way, according to the prescription of ref.~\cite{Frixione:2007zp}, and no radiative corrections to the decay processes are included.

 In ref.~\cite{Bernreuther:2004jv,Melnikov:2009dn,Campbell:2012uf}, NLO radiative corrections to production and decay have been computed.
 The top is treated there as an on-shell particle, with production and decay processes fully factorized.
 Radiative corrections to $W$ hadronic decays are also included there.
 Currently, however, the most accurate description of top-quark pair production with fully-exclusive decays is the one obtained at NLO in refs.~\cite{Denner:2010jp,Denner:2012yc}, (that will be referred to in the rest of this paper as DDKP), and in refs.~\cite{Bevilacqua:2010qb,Heinrich:2013qaa}.
 These publications contain a computation of NLO corrections to the process $pp\to e^+ \nu_e \mu^- \bar{\nu}_\mu b \bar{b}$, hence spin-correlation as well as intermediate top offshellness effects are taken into account exactly.\footnote{Leptonic $W$ decays are exact in refs.~\cite{Bevilacqua:2010qb,Denner:2012yc} and in the narrow width approximation in refs.~\cite{Denner:2010jp,Heinrich:2013qaa}.
-In ref.~\cite{Heinrich:2013qaa} $b$-initiated channels were also included.}
+In ref.~\cite{Heinrich:2013qaa} $b$-initiated channels were also included.} More recently, the same computation has been also performed in the 4-flavour scheme~\cite{Frederix:2013gra,Cascioli:2013wga}.

 NLO calculations of the complete production process of the top decay products, also including possibly the hadronic decays of the $W$, can be directly interfaced to parton shower generators like \POWHEG{}, as it was actually done in ref.~\cite{Garzelli:2014dka} using the \POWHEGBOX{} framework.
 This procedure, however, is bound to fail in the narrow width limit, since (in the current \POWHEGBOX{}) both the \POWHEG{} and the subsequent shower radiation from the resonance decay products may change the resonance virtuality.
 This problem is particularly evident in cases when a strongly decaying resonance is produced, at the Born level, with non-zero momentum in the partonic CM frame.
 This is certainly the case for $t\bar{t}$ production.
-In order to discuss this problem in a simpler context, we consider the production of a single resonance $R$, decaying into a coloured parton $c$ plus a massive coloured particle $p$, in association with a neutral particle $n$.
-We also assume colourless incoming particles, like in an $e^+e^-$ collider, so that we don't need to worry about initial state radiation.
-The neutral particle $n$ is included in such a way that the resonance has non-zero momentum in the CM frame.
-The \POWHEG{} formula for this process is
+In order to discuss this problem in a simpler context, we consider the production of a single neutral resonance $R$, decaying into a coloured parton $c$ plus a massive coloured particle $p$, in association with a neutral particle $n$, as shown in fig.~\ref{fig:modeldec}.